 Taking a rented vehicle means you can break up the drive however you like!
 You can also enjoy the scenic drive to Yosemite from the comfort and privacy of a rental car.

-Yosemite is about 170 miles away from San Francisco and about a 4 hour drive.
-So, we recommend starting your day as early as 5am or 6am to have a full experience in the park.
+Yosemite is about 170 miles away from San Francisco and about a 4-hour drive.
+So, we recommend starting your day as early as 5 AM or 6 AM to have full experience in the park.